karimd18/project-C-case-study/README.md

 1.  **RAG Integration**: Connect the "Architect" agent to a vector database (Pinecone/Weaviate) containing the firm's past high-performing slides.
 This allows the tool to mimic the firm's specific voice and style.
 2.  **Multimodal Inputs**: consistency allows users to upload images (charts on a napkin) which the AI converts into digital slides.
-3.  **PPTX Export Service**: Add a microservice (Apache POI or python-pptx) to convert the HTML output into editable PowerPoint files.
-4.  **Team Collaboration**: Add WebSocket support for real-time multiplayer editing of the chat stream.
+3.  **Team Collaboration**: Add WebSocket support for real-time multiplayer editing of the chat stream.

 ---